-The final step is to make sure your extensions for C/C++ are also installed on the server.
-Choose View > Command Palette from the menubar.
-Search for the same C/C++ extensions we installed earlier.
+The final step is to make sure your extensions for C/C++, Python, and Verilog are also installed on the server.
+Choose $View > Command\ Palette$ from the menubar.
+Search for the same C/C++, Python, and Verilog extensions we installed earlier.
 When you find these extensions instead of saying Install it should now say Install in SSH: ecelinux.ece.cornell.edu.
-Install the C/C++ language extension on the ecelinux servers.
-You only need to do this once, and then next time this extension will already be installed on the ecelinux servers.
+Install all three language extensions on the ecelinux servers.